etholpalmer/FinTech-Company-Analysis/Module-02/Assignment2DueFriday.md

 * Which technologies are they currently using, and how are they implementing them?
 The company is currently leveraging a rules engine to stay ahead of the pack by doing more configuration changes that full blown programing changes.
 The flexibility extends to their reporting as well.
 Demonstrated on the website is sample reports which can be amended by end-users on the fly to produce different reports.

+People employed to the Technical Roles there listed SQL, R and Python along with MS Power BI and DAX, Matlab, GIS among the skills they posses.

+The tech currently used include Oracle and SQL Server databases, Crystal and or Sql Server Reporting services as well as Business Intelligence.

+"AEG's comprehensive suite of analytic tools addresses the entire DSM lifecycle including baseline and potential studies, program design, cost-effectiveness, and measurement and evaluation.
+In particular, VisionDSM has enabled utilities, implementers, and state and government agencies to gain comprehensive end-to-end insights across their portfolio of programs, while achieving operational efficiencies through a highly-flexible system."

+"A robust, transparent end-use modeling approach to potential assessment supports the entire spectrum of proactive planning and goal setting activities.
+These studies provide an unparalleled ability to quantify the temporal and geographic savings and costs of EE, DR, and DER measures at the technological level to drive decision making within your organization.
+Our team also supports program and portfolio planning with written and expert witness testimony, and response to information requests."

 ## Landscape

 * What domain of the financial industry is the company in?
+The company is definitely in Regulation Technology (RegTech) and Enterprise Solutions.

 * What have been the major trends and innovations of this domain over the last 5-10 years?